usbarmory/crucible/README.md

   -Y	do not prompt for confirmation (DANGEROUS)
   -b int
     	value base/format (2,10,16)
+  -e string
+    	value endianness (big,little)
   -f string
     	YAML fuse maps directory (default "fusemaps")
-  -l	list fusemaps or fusemap contents (with -m and -r) -m string
+  -l	list fusemaps or fusemap registers (with -m and -r) -m string
     	processor model
   -n string
     	NVMEM device (default "/sys/bus/nvmem/devices/imx-ocotp0/nvmem") -r string
     	reference manual revision
-  -s	use syslog, print ony result value to stdout
+  -s	use syslog, print only result value to stdout
 ```

-The value parameter format depends on the passed base argument (`-b`).
-For
+The value parameter base depends on the `-b` argument.
+For instance with base 2
-instance with base 2 value arguments of 0b10 or 10 are treated as binary while
+value arguments of 0b10 or 10 are treated as binary while base 16 means
-base 16 means hexadecimal values such as 0x0a or 0a).
-The base argument also
+hexadecimal values such as 0x0a or 0a).
+The base argument also controls the
-controls the output value format when reading.
+output value format when reading.

-**IMPORTANT**: The value parameter endianness is always assumed to be
+The value parameter endianness depends on the `-e` argument.
+Typically most
-big-endian, it is then converted to little-endian before writing, as required
-by the driver.
-Please note that certain tools, such as the ones creating the
+values should remain big-endian, however certain tools, such as the ones
-`SRK_HASH` for secure boot purposes, typically already prepare their output in
+creating the `SRK_HASH` for secure boot purposes, may already prepare their
-little-endian format.
+output in little-endian format.

 The syslog flag (`-s`) can be used to ease batch processing and limiting
 standard output to solely read or blown values while redirecting all logs to